-You might want to max out your Health Savings Account (HSA) too if you have one.
+You might also want to max out your Health Savings Account if you have one.
 This can be viewed as a retirement account because you can roll over the funds year to year.

-And, if you can go into retirement with money in your HSA, you can use that money — tax-free — for medical expenses as you age.
-You only need to contribute $3,400 in 2017 to max out an HSA.
-That breaks down to a $283.33 per month.
+If you enter retirement with money in your HSA, you can use those funds tax free for medical expenses.
+You only need to contribute $3,450 in 2018 to max out an HSA, according to the Society for Human Resource Management.
+That breaks down to $287.50 per month.

-Already on track with your retirement goals?
-Then let’s look at the years between now and age 68.
+If you’re already on track with your retirement-related financial goals, look at the years between now and age 68.

-Consider opening a brokerage account and contributing cash to investments there.
-This allows you to build wealth you can use throughout your life, not just when you quit working and retire.
+Consider opening a brokerage account and contributing to it regularly.
+Doing so allows you to build wealth you can use throughout your life, not just when you retire.

 7. Build up your emergency savings

-Your first step is deciding how much you want your fully-funded emergency savings to hold.
-A good rule of thumb is three to six months’ worth of income which will usually be more than your monthly expenses.
+Your first step is deciding how much you want to keep in your emergency savings.
+A good rule of thumb is to have three to six months’ worth of income stowed.

-Divide this number by 12 to get a monthly amount you need to contribute to reach your New Year goal.
-Once you have a number, set up an automatic transfer, so you don’t forget halfway through next year.
+Divide this number by 12 to find the amount you need to save each month to reach your new-year goal.
+Once you have a number, set up automatic transfers to force yourself to save.

-The end of your university years is in sight and you’re ready to get out into the real world.
+The end of your university years is in sight, and you’re ready to go out into the real world.

-While you might be getting ready to celebrate, now’s the time to also think about your finances and prepare yourself for financial success.
-Here are a few goals you can start hitting up before graduation day.
+Although you might be preparing to celebrate, now’s the time to also think about your financial goals and how to prepare for success.
+Here are a couple of goals you can start working toward before graduation.

 8. Create a budget

-You may not know exactly what your income will look like once you land your first job out of college.
-But you can estimate low and build a budget while you’re used to living on a smaller amount of money.
+You might not know what your income will look like once you land your first job out of college.
+But you can make conservative estimates and put together a budget while you’re still used to living on a smaller amount of money.

-By keeping your expenses low and in check with a higher income, you can generate more cash flow.
-From there, you can choose what you do with the extra cash — like repaying your student loans as fast as possible.
+By keeping your expenses low on your higher income, you can generate more cash flow.
+From there, you can choose what to do with the extra cash.
+You can repay your student loans faster, for example.

 9. Get a head start on student loan repayment

 You want to start repaying your student loans as soon as possible.
-Create a plan now and know exactly what actions you need to take to stay on track with debt payments.
+Create a plan now and know what actions you need to take to stay on track with payments.

-The sooner you create the habit of sending in that loan payment, the easier it will be to manage your debt.
-What you really want to avoid is getting used to spending your money on other things — and then having to deprive yourself later when you can no longer afford to ignore your debt.
+The sooner you pick up the habit of sending in that monthly payment, the easier it will be to manage your student loan debt.
+What you want to avoid is getting used to spending your money on other things.

 Start paying off your student loans as soon as possible.
-Your future self will thank you for not letting interest payments spiral out of control and ruin your financial success later on.
+Your future self will thank you for not letting growing interest inhibit other financial goals.

 Interested in refinancing student loans?Here are the top 6 lenders of 2018!